Am I rich? You can find out using my net worth percentile calculator to see if you have above average net worth by age.

 Each line is an age group:

-This chart might take you a while.
-I’ll summarize:
+This chart might take a while to understand.
+I’ll summarize what it’s showing:

 - Most people accumulate wealth between the ages of 20 to 50, then people’s net worth growth slows after 50.